Applying to the MFA in Creative Writing

 Raleigh, NC 27695

 As soon as an application is complete, it is scheduled to be reviewed by the MFA director and MFA faculty.
-If you are pushing the deadline, your application may be competing with as many as 50 others for when it will be read.
+If you are pushing the deadline, your application may be competing with several others for when it will be read.
 It would be helpful to apply earlier than at the last possible moment.
 All applications will be vetted by all the relevant MFA faculty members.
-Then, only after the department's recommendation is reviewed and approved by the Graduate School is a candidate officially notified of the decision.
+Then, after the department's recommendation is reviewed and approved by the Graduate School, candidates are officially notified of the decision.
 Your official notification of the decision will be available online from the dean of the Graduate School.
 If accepted to the program, the English graduate director will send you information about enrolling for classes.
-The graduate director will also notify you if you have been awarded an assistantship.